NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 ~~~
 {: artwork-align="center" }

-which achieves the same average window size as Reno.
+which achieves approximately the same average window size as Reno in
+many cases.
+The model used to calculate the alpha_cubic value is not
+absolutely precise, but analysis and simulation {{AIMD-friendliness}},
+as well as over a decade of experience with CUBIC in the public
+Internet, shows that this approach produces acceptable levels of
+rate fairness between CUBIC and Reno flows.
 When
 receiving a new ACK in congestion avoidance (where *cwnd* could be
 greater than or less than *W<sub>max</sub>*), CUBIC checks whether
 W<sub>cubic</sub>(*t*) is less than *W<sub>est</sub>*.
 If so, CUBIC is